 This all-mahogany acoustic guitar is there to be your friend in every situation.
-It's great in studio, on stage and perfect for jam sessions.
+It's the best in studio, on stage and perfect for jam sessions.

 The Martin D-15M features a non-cutaway dreadnought body and has a great playability.

-This is an upgraded version of the popular Taylor 214ce guitar.
+This is an upgraded version of one of the best Taylor guitars; the Taylor 214ce.

 It packs the Taylor’s Expression System 2 electronics and a well-balanced tone, plugged or unplugged.

-The 214ce DLX offers great playability and works good with many playing styles.
+The 214ce DLX body offers great playability and works best with many playing styles.

 It looks great, plays great, sounds great and it even won the Guitarist gold award.

-This is the finest and best-built guitar bodies the market has to offer at the moment.
-It is made of mahogany, in case you wondered why on Earth does it look so gorgeous!
+This is one of the finest and best built guitars the world has to offer at the moment.
+The body is made of mahogany, in case you wondered why on Earth does the body look so gorgeous!

 I'm surprised I kept you waiting so long for the 114ce.
-Even though this isn't the most premium guitar on the list, it is a great performer for all styles.
+Even though this isn't one of the best acoustic guitars on the list, it is a great performer for all styles.

-The Taylor 114ce features Grand Auditorium shape and has a good playability thanks to its soft cutaway.
+The Taylor 114ce guitar features Grand Auditorium body shape and has a good playability thanks to its soft cutaway.

 You get warm and clear sound when you push through an open chord.
 When you play a single note, you will be astonished just how round it sounds!